 PhD in Business Administration, Finance, Financial Engineering

-Executive Director of the Research Centre for Energy Management
+Executive Director of the Energy Management Centre

 Research areas: energy-related geopolitical issues, price modelling, financial engineering and the application of operational research tools on risk management and investment techniques in energy, shipping and agricultural commodity markets.

-About ESCP Europe's MSc PROGRAMMES
+About ESCP's MSc PROGRAMMES

 The choice of a full-time MSc corresponds to a professional project, and gives young graduates and young managers a combination of high-value skills sought by recruiters.

 This programme provides academic expertise and the presentation of best professional practices.
 Our goal is to train experts who will be rapidly able to progress in a globalised world.
 Choosing a Full-Time Intensive format allows graduates at the end of a relatively short period of tuition to have immediate access to decision-making leadership positions.